Haferkorn/DataScience_Portfolio/README.md

 List of projects:

-- [Hurricane Analysis Challenge](https://github.com/Haferkorn/DataScience_Portfolio/blob/main/projects/hurricaneAnalysis.py(Python): This project aimed to use the basics of Python programming (dictionaries, loops, conditionals, etc.) to analyze data and put it into context.
+- [Hurricane Analysis Challenge](https://github.com/Haferkorn/DataScience_Portfolio/blob/main/projects/hurricaneAnalysis.py) (Python): This project aimed to use the basics of Python programming (dictionaries, loops, conditionals, etc.) to analyze data and put it into context.

 (tbc)